CodeNameAshley/CodeNameAshley/README.md

 Hi, I’m Ashley!
 - I write code (sometimes messy, always with love 🌸).
 - Originally a law school graduate ⚖️ → now a developer 💻.
-- Currently finishing my Computer Science degree.
+- Doing a second degree in Computer Science degree.
 - Working in Business Banking at Barclays.
 - Big fan of RuneScape, cosy games, and building projects that bring people together.